-Housing Authority of Cameron is a Public Housing Agency in Cameron, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of February 20th, 2020, Housing Authority of Cameron has 1 waiting lists that are open now or opening soon.
+Housing Authority of Cameron is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 1st, 2020, Housing Authority of Cameron has 1 waiting lists that are open now or opening soon.

 The Cameron Housing Authority Housing Choice Voucher Waiting List is open indefinitely.

 Housing Authority of Cameron serves Cameron.

 Waiting List Statuses

 |Cameron Housing Authority Housing Choice Voucher

 ||Open Until Further Notice